MelRuDeAlba/ToDoList/README.md

 # ToDoList
-Creating dynamic list of item with react
+Creating dynamic list of items with react